 GroupMe is a messaging app owned by Microsoft.
 Users can send group or private messages from their computer or phone using WiFi.
 This app is extremely popular among students.
 Users can chat with friends (or strangers) for free, share emojis and GIFs, and set up calendar events.
 Smart Social wants to caution parents that students can send and receive messages on GroupMe without limits and there is no way for users to delete past posts.

 - GroupMe is a messaging app where users can send group or private messages from their computer or phone using WiFi

 - Users sign up using their Facebook, Microsoft/Skype account, or their email

-- GroupMe then asks the user to grant the app access to the contacts on their phone
+- GroupMe then asks the user to grant the app access to the contacts on their phone and their location

 - Aside from basic messaging capabilities, the app offers emojis (both free and for purchase) and GIFs